dotnet/EntityFramework.Docs/entity-framework/core/miscellaneous/logging.md

 * [Microsoft.Extensions.Logging.TraceSource](https://www.nuget.org/packages/Microsoft.Extensions.Logging.TraceSource/): Logs to a trace listener using System.Diagnostics.TraceSource.TraceEvent().

 > [!NOTE]
-> The following code sample uses a constructor that has been marked as obsolete in Microsoft.Extensions.Logging version 2.2.
+> The following code sample uses a `ConsoleLoggerProvider` constructor that has been marked as obsolete in version 2.2.
 Proper replacements for obsolete logging APIs will be available in version 3.0.
 In the meantime, it is safe to ignore and suppress the warnings.

 After installing the appropriate package(s), the application should create a singleton/global instance of a LoggerFactory.
 For example, using the console logger: